 (This is the same that you would find on our site for the QA training series as well).

 The gathered acceptance criteria from the users are used in this step.
-Samples could look like the following:
+Samples could look as shown below.

 (These are excerpts from CSTE CBOK.
-This is the one of the best of the few references available about UAT.)
+This is one of the best references available about this testing.)